UCF-Lou-Lab-PET/HE-Bridge/README.md

 # HEBridge: Connecting arithmetic and logic operations in FV-style HE schemes

-This is a demo code for HEBridge: Connecting arithmetic and logic operations in FV-style HE schemes.
+This is a demo code for HEBridge: Connecting Arithmetic and Logic Operations in FV-style HE Schemes (in CCS WAHC'24).

 Our implementaion is based on HElib and polynomial interpolation-based methods for FV-style HE schemes, such as [Faster Comparison](https://eprint.iacr.org/2021/315).
 Please note that the codes are still under development and should not be used in any security-sensitive environments.
 Future version of this code will be released soon.

-## Installation
+## Build and installation
-[HElib](https://github.com/homenc/HElib) should be first installed.
-Additionally, add the path of HElib to the makefile
+Before building and installing HElib, please add the functions in ```src/Ctxt.h``` to ```include/helib/Ctxt.h```.
+Then, follow the instruciton in [HElib](https://github.com/homenc/HElib) for installation.
+Additionally, add the path of HElib to the makefile as:

     set(helib_DIR ".../helib_install/helib_pack/share/cmake/helib")

+Once HElib is installed, you can build this project.
+Under the  ```./src``` directory, run

+    mkdir build && cd build

-and then, tun
+and then, run:

     cmake .

-finally, build the project by
+finally, build the project by:

     make